radixdlt/radix-helm-charts/README.md

 ## License

-The Radix Helm Charts code is released under Apache [license](LICENSE).
+The Babylon Gateway code is released under the [Radix License](LICENSE).
 The Radix Software [EULA](http://www.radixdlt.com/terms/genericEULA) applies to the usage of the Helm Charts when they are deployed and running within a Kubernetes environment

 ## Using the repository